How to Create a Node.js eCommerce Platform

 What is eCommerce?

 eCommerce involves buying and selling goods over the Internet.
 Items are listed by sellers for buyers to purchase.
-Many think of eCommerce as buying and selling physical good online, however, it also includes digital products and services.
+Many think of eCommerce as buying and selling physical goods online, however, it also includes digital products and services.

 The first eCommerce transaction took place on August 11th, 1994.
 It involved the sale of a music CD through a website named “NetMarket”.
 This website is an American retail platform.
 Read more about eCommerce in “What is eCommerce?”.